Stability and Extension of Steady and Ranging Persistence: Convex and Balanced Features

 \subsection{Examples and constructions of convex features}

 In this section, we present different classes of features and expose their relation to convex features.
-In particular, we redefine the \textit{monotone} and \textit{simple} features (that were previously defined for graphs, see~\Cref{def:graph-monotone-feature,def:graph-simple-feature}) using the proposed paradigm to extend their scope to other categories.
+In particular, \textit{monotone} and \textit{simple} features (that were previously defined for graphs, see~\Cref{def:graph-monotone-feature,def:graph-simple-feature}) are redefined using the proposed paradigm, to extend their scope to other categories.
 We also introduce two useful classes of features, namely the features that are \textit{right-continued} and \textit{left-continued}.

-\Cref{prop_convex-feature-examples} shows that the features that are monotone or right-continued (resp. left-continued) are convex.
-We then prove that being a simple feature is equivalent to being a convex feature (see~\Cref{prop_convex-feature-examples,prop_simple-convex-equivalence}).
+\Cref{prop:convex-feature-examples} shows that the features that are monotone or right-continued (resp. left-continued) are convex.
+We then prove that being a simple feature is equivalent to being a convex feature (see~\Cref{prop:convex-feature-examples,prop:simple-convex-equivalence}).

-\begin{definition}[monotone feature (generalization of~\Cref{def:graph-monotone-feature})] A feature $\F$ is considered \emph{monotone} if it satisfies the following properties: \begin{enumerate} \item $\iota(A,H) \in \F \implies (A,H) \in \F$ \item $B\subseteq A\ \tx{and}\ (A,H)\in\F \implies (B,H)\in\F$. \end{enumerate} \end{definition} \begin{definition}[simple feature (generalization of~\Cref{def:graph-simple-feature})] A feature is considered \emph{simple} if it satisfies the following property:
+\begin{definition}[monotone feature (generalization of~\Cref{def:graph-monotone-feature})] A feature $\F$ is considered \emph{monotone} if it satisfies the following properties: \begin{enumerate} \item $\iota(A,X) \in \F \implies (A,X) \in \F$ \item $B\subseteq A\ \tx{and}\ (A,X)\in\F \implies (B,X)\in\F$. \end{enumerate} \end{definition} \begin{definition}[simple feature (generalization of~\Cref{def:graph-simple-feature})] A feature is considered \emph{simple} if it satisfies the following property:

-for every $H_1\injto{\iota}H_2\injto{\iota'}H_3$, we have
+for every $X_1\injto{\iota}X_2\injto{\iota'}X_3$, we have

 \end{definition}

 \begin{definition}[continued feature] A feature $\F$ is considered \emph{right-continued} if Similarly, a feature $\F$ is considered \emph{left-continued} if \end{definition}

 \begin{proposition} The following classes of features are convex: \add{ \begin{enumerate} \item right-continued; \item left-continued; \item monotone. \end{enumerate} } \end{proposition} \begin{proof}